isabellanoriega99/Moonlight/README.md

  - Throws: An error if the network request encounters an issue.

- - Returns: A tuple containing the data, response, and decoded object.
+ - Returns: A decoded object.
- (data: Data, response: URLResponse, decoded: T).

 ## Requests using Combine
 Description: Creates a Combine publisher for an asynchronous network request.